bitcoin/bitcoin/doc/gitian-building.md

 and offline git repositories' which will fetch the remaining files required for building offline.

-Building Dash
+Building Dash Core
 ----------------

-To build Dash (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the dash repository.
+To build Dash Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the dash repository.

 This may take some time as it will build all the dependencies needed for each descriptor.